devicetree-org/lopper/README-architecture.txt

                        outfile = "openamp-test-special.dts";
                        nodes = "reserved-memory", "zynqmp-rpu", "zynqmp_ipi1";
                 };

+# xlate: translate a node / properties
+#
+# It is becoming more common that non dts compatible trees / properties
+# are carried along side of device tree ones (i.e. yaml), and those
+# properties often need to be translated / expanded to be device tree
+# format (since they are complex types).
+#
+# To make that easier, we have a translate "xlate" lopper operation.
+# This lop is expected to work in coordination with a select lop to
+# target specific nodes and properties that need translation. xlate is
+# very similar to "code", and in fact, you can do everything that xlate
+#  does with a code block (just more verbosely).
+#
+#    The differences (conveniences) from "code" are as follows:
+#
+#      - Automatic inheritance of lopper library functions (as: lopper_lib)
+#      - Automatic iteration over selected nodes
+#
+# See the description of the "code" lop for an explanation of 'inherit'

+                    lop_0_1 {
+                          compatible = "system-device-tree-v1,lop,select-v1";
+                          select_1;
+                          select_2 = "/domains/subsystem.*:cpus:.*";
+                    };
+                    lop_0_2 {
+                            compatible = "system-device-tree-v1,lop,xlate-v1";
+                            inherit = "subsystem";
+                            code = "
+                                 subsystem.cpu_expand( tree, node )
+                                 subsystem.memory_expand( tree, node )
+                                 subsystem.access_expand( tree, node )
+                            ";
+                    };

+# The impact of these two lops would be to run the code block in 0_2
+# against all nodes that match the selection criteria of 0_1.
+In this
+# case, it would be against any nodes under /domains/subsystem that have
+#  a 'cpus' property (that is set to anything).
+#
+# When the code block runs, the python module "subsystem" will be loaded
+# from the assists subdirectory and made available to the code block.
+# The calls to subsystem.<function> will leverage the transforms availble
+# in that assist (and in this case, will expand various properties in
+# in the node).

 Note: the lopper_sanity.py utility has an embedded lops file that can be
       used as a reference, as well as embedded LopperTree sanity tests.